psycopg/psycopg2/doc/src/extensions.rst

     (subclasses `~psycopg2.OperationalError`)

-    Error related to SQL query cancelation.
+    Error related to SQL query cancellation.
 It can be trapped specifically to detect a timeout.

     .. versionadded:: 2.0.7